rdavisau/essential-interfaces/README.md

 `Install-Package Essential.Interfaces -Version 0.8.0-preview -Source https://www.myget.org/F/ei/api/v3/index.json`

+You can also grab the raw source outputs from [here](https://essential-interfaces.azurewebsites.net/) (see the end of this readme for a few more details).

 Note that like Xamarin.Essentials itself, this is in preview.
 As simple as the output is, I haven't touched every member on every platform yet, so I can't hand-on-heart say that I've checked it all.

 #### Why would I want this?